-Associate Producer & Director of TFTT Writers Group
+Associate Producer & Director of TFTT new works lab

 A.J.
 Muhammad has a background in audience development, arts administration, dramaturgy and library public services.
 He has dramaturged many productions directed by the educator, activist and director Dr. Daniel Banks in New York City, regionally and internationally.
 Along with Neyda Martinez he co-developed and implemented the pilot phase of the New Audience Project, an initiative to develop and train Latina cultural ambassadors in support of Latino arts institutions through arts immersion, workforce development and micro-entrepreneurism.
 The New Audience Project received a grant from the Rockefeller Foundation and was incubated at The Fire This Time Festival's East 4th St. neighbor Teatro Circulo.
 A.J. also completed the Artist Manager Program (AMP) training program at The Field.